1. What Is 3D Product Rendering?

 The CGI team examines the task description and documents attached, including references, drawings, CAD models.
 The more detailed a brief they get, the faster and smoother the project goes.

 At this point, it’s time to work on the surroundings.
-When there’s a need for a brand-new custom scene for a lifestyle rendering, we build it around the product 3D model and fill with it the necessary objects.
+When there’s a need for a brand-new custom scene for a product lifestyle rendering, we build it from scratch and then fill it with necessary objects.

-Alternatively, we can put the 3D model in a ready-made scene from our CGI library.
-In that case, we’ll only need to tweak the scene at later stages to fit clients’ requirements.
+Alternatively, we can use a ready-made scene from our CGI library.
+In that case, we’ll adjust the scene to fit the project’s requirements at later stages.

 CG artists can create custom textures based on references or download the ready ones if they find exactly what the client wants.
 To understand how the materials will look, they set some basic lighting in the 3D rendering scene.